Nancy Miriam Hawley: Early years

-In 1966, after the birth of Hawley's first son, she paid a visit to her OB/GYN for her six-week check up at the age of 23.
-During this check up, Hawley's doctor recommended she try a new pill on the market for birth control.
+In 1966, after the birth of Hawley's first son, she paid a visit to her OB/GYN for her six-week check up.
+She was 23 years old.
+During this appointment, Hawley's doctor recommended she try a new pill on the market for birth control.
 When she asked what was in it, her doctor simply told her not to worry about it, and she refused to take the pill.
 At the time, most OB/GYNs were male, and most of the time husbands were told about their wives' conditions instead of the woman herself.
 In 2004, when reflecting on the 35th birthday of the first meeting, Hawley said, "We weren't encouraged to ask questions, but to depend on the so-called experts.
 Not having a say in our own health care frustrated and angered us.
 We didn't have the information we needed, so we decided to find it on our own."
 At a conference organized by the Women's, Gender, & Sexuality Studies Program at Boston University, Hawley claimed she had one burning question: "what's in this birth control pill?"
 It was a question her doctor would not answer, and this led her to find her own answers.

 In 1968, women from Students for a Democratic Society, a student activist movement, and Hawley began to meet monthly in order to address what life was like as a woman on the Left side of politics.
-However, these meetings developed the idea of a women's liberation conference to be held at Emmanuel College in Boston as a way to help women approach issues of concern.
-She led the first workshop on women and their bodies at the conference since so many women were concerned about their health as their bodies were changing over time.
-When the conference drew to a close, the conversation failed to end, and the aftermath of the workshop is where Our Bodies, Ourselves was born.
+From these meetings, the idea developed of holding a women's liberation conference at Emmanuel College in Boston as a way to help women approach issues of concern.
+Hawley led the first workshop on women and their bodies at the conference, to address women's many concerns about their health.
+After the conference ended, the conversation continued with the formation of The Doctor's Group.
+Further discussion led to the writing of the influential book, Our Bodies, Ourselves.